 With the warm weather, comes an increase in sport activity.
 And with an increase in sport activity, we are seeing more sport related injuries in the clinic.

-Concussions are unfortunately becoming more common; more than 23% of adolescents reported injuries football-brain-injury1to their head in the previous year.
+Concussions are unfortunately becoming more common; more than 23% of adolescents reported injuries to their head in the previous year.
 With more youth playing sports, the rate of concussions has been increasing.
 Concussions can occur more often in young children as the head is proportionally larger to the rest of the body.
 In adults, the concussion rates tend to decrease, as the brain and head and more proportional in size.

 Concussions occur when there is a hit or blow to the head, causing injury to the blood vessels and nerves of the brain.
 The injury can be called brain trauma and can cause a wide range of symptoms.
 Concussions can be hard to spot.
 Sometimes you may see a bruise at the site of impact, but other times the signs and symptoms may not show up until a few days later.
 Even the symptoms may vary in length from a few seconds to a few days.